Sam & Cat: Critical response

-Sam & Cat received mixed reviews.
-Robert Lloyd of the Los Angeles Times states, "There is something at once endearing and annoying about the series, in which sense it is very like the demographic it has been designed to entertain and serve."
-Paul Asay of Plugged In states that "unlike so many other kids' shows, we don't learn many lessons here, and episodes are apt to end with just another giggle or gag."
+Robert Lloyd of the Los Angeles Times states: "There is something at once endearing and annoying about the series, in which sense it is very like the demographic it has been designed to entertain and serve."
+Paul Asay of Plugged In states that "unlike so many other kids' shows, we don't learn many lessons here, and episodes are apt to end with just another giggle or gag".

 Emily Ashby of Common Sense Media rated the series two-out-of-five stars, stating that "Sam & Cat's clever pairing of two previously unrelated characters makes for a unique enough spin-off, but save for the star power of its two poster girls, the show greatly underwhelms."
-Amy Foster of HelloGiggles states "I am not a fan of the live action Nick or Disney Shows, period.
+Amy Foster of HelloGiggles states: "I am not a fan of the live action Nick or Disney Shows, period.
 I think there is a lot wrong with them.
 Because I have a 15-year-old and a 10-year-old, I've seen 'em all, and Sam & Cat is the worst.
 Personally, I say give me SpongeBob any day."